arose39/monacoreport/README.md

-For run app write command docker-compose up in cmd.
+For run app write command composer update and docker-compose up in cmd.

+This app get 3 files (start log, end log, abbreviations description) from report of qualification in Monaco 2018, and make consolidated report.

+App working as browser application and as console application.

 For run console app try to write next commands